warne2tj/IdleHeroesPVPSimulator/README.md

   * Amen-Ra
     + Do her shields block ticks of a dot from an active?
     + Can you crit/block against an active shield?
+  * Aida
+    + Does final verdict passive still happen if under cc?

 Mechanics: